 Successful associations have more than occasional high-performing components or chapters; they’re built upon a base of overall achievement and solid quality control.
 However, if quality control is an issue, that could hinder chapter success.
-According to Mariner Marketing’s 2019 Chapter Benchmarking Report, 71 percent of survey respondents indicated that quality control is considered an issue by headquarters (HQ).
-Not surprisingly, 40 percent, which was the majority of survey respondents, described it as their top concern – namely, that chapter products and services, such as events, membership meetings, and the like, can be uneven or frequently low quality at worst.
+According to Mariner Marketing’s Chapter Benchmarking Report, 71 percent of survey respondents indicated that quality control is considered an issue by headquarters (HQ).
+Not surprisingly, 40 percent, which was the majority of survey respondents, described it as their top concern – namely, that chapter products and services, whether they're virtual events, membership meetings, and the like, can be uneven or frequently low quality at worst.
 Let’s put those worries to rest and look at ways to engage all of your chapters and bring the overall quality and performance of them closer to that of your best.
 These 6 tips will show you how.

 1. Foster friendly competition

 Analyze the metrics you use to measure your chapters and identify your most consistent performers, then use that data to create a single yet realistic goal for chapters that are struggling.
 It can be tied to an annual membership drive or philanthropic event where participation within a chapter can boost its overall success.
 This allows for even your under-performing components a fair chance to succeed, while potentially inspiring them to see their potential going forward.
-You can also opt to reward creativity and offer the component with the freshest idea or concept for membership recruitment (for example) the chance to lead that event for an inter-chapter competition.
+You can also opt to reward creativity and offer the component with the freshest idea or concept for membership recruitment (for example) the chance to lead that online event for an inter-chapter competition.

 2. Utilize the buddy system

 Take advantage of the metrics you use to measure quality control and take note of which components do well and those that have considerable work to do.
-Break it down by area to distinguish between member services, fundraising, and events.
+Break it down by area to distinguish between member services, fundraising, and activities.
 Pair top performers with struggling chapter reps.
 This will not only help build camaraderie and rapport between your chapters, but it will allow metric leaders to use their own words and approaches to be a resource to those who are underperforming.
 Sometimes help from peers can work wonders – it’s simply the way chapter leaders hear certain tips or approaches from someone in their shoes that can turn their own metrics around.
 Buddy up and let chapter-to-chapter leadership flourish.

 3. Empower your chapters with the tools they need

 Another way to boost chapter performance is to arm chapter reps with the necessary tools to effectively manage their chapters.
 Since many chapter reps are volunteers with full-time jobs – making the most of their limited time and resources is paramount.
-Make sure you cover the basics; every chapter should have a toolkit that includes a chapter website, communication, and marketing tools to promote the association’s brand while maintaining consistency.
-If you can, include event management tools and best practices for promoting activities and events.
+Make sure you cover the basics; every chapter should have a toolkit that includes a chapter website, communication, and digital marketing tools to promote the association’s brand while maintaining consistency.
+If you can, include online event management tools and best practices for promoting activities and events.
 Make your toolkit even more robust by providing an online community for members to interact with each other that include online database management.
 A comprehensive association management system (AMS) maximizes the time of your chapter leaders while providing them the most useful tools to recruit and retain members.

 4. Recognize stellar chapter performances